basisproject/paper/src/00-introduction.md

 Our real problem here is supply and demand.
 A market is essentially a distributed algorithm which finds a value that solves for the current supply and demand of a particular commodity.
 Price is that value.
 In essence, given supply and demand, find price.
 This is an oversimplification, but for our purposes this is fine.

-Given the above, what if given demand and price, we solve for supply?
+Given the above, what if instead of given supply and demand and solving for price, we start with demand and cost, we solve for supply?
 The solution is a bit more temporal...supply must be adjusted over time.
 But then again, if you think of supply not as "the current supply" but instead "the rate at which supply is replenished" (and similarly with demand) then supply *can* be adjusted almost as instantaneously as price.
 This can also be done in a distributed way.
 How?

 By measuring orders.
 Orders are the precursor to the transaction.
 They are a marker of economic intent.
 "I want this."
-If you have a system where orders for widgets (and other products) are publicly available, it's would be very easy to measure how many orders for widgets there are and how backlogged those orders are in aggregate.
+If you have a system where orders for widgets (and other products) are publicly available, it would be very easy to measure how many orders for widgets there are and how backlogged those orders are in aggregate.
 If there is a backlog of two weeks, perhaps then it makes sense to open a new widget factory.

 So in this system of transparency, orders become the signals of demand.
 In fact, demand becomes much easier to measure, and given demand, and a system of fixed (or at least not rapidly fluctuating) pricing, supply can be adjusted to meet demand.
 Thus, we do not need a market system of arbitrary prices to facilitate a system of primary production.

 Why bother with this, though?
-Because if you have consensus on setting prices in terms of *costs to society* (labor, resources, externalities), then it becomes much easier to measure the actual costs of things.
+Because if you have consensus on setting "price" in terms of *costs to society* (labor, resources, externalities), then it becomes much easier to measure the actual costs of things.
 Markets abstract and obfuscate the costs.
 If a TV costs $100, I don't know how much of that paid laborers, how much went into machine maintentance, how much into regulatory compliance, how much in profit, marketing, advertising, and so on and so forth.
 Not only this, but if you can measure all the inputs to production back to the raw materials, you can know which products used more fossil fuels.
 Which products used chemicals that are known pollutants.
-Suddenly a TV isn't $100 anymore, but a few grams of silicone, 32 labor hours, 800 miles in shipping, 10 kilos of CO2, etc. How would our purchases change if we knew exactly what went into our products, and what byproducts they had?
+Suddenly a TV isn't $100 anymore, but a few grams of silicone, 32 labor hours, 800 miles in shipping, 1.5 kilos of CO2, etc. How would our purchases change if we knew exactly what went into our products, and what byproducts they had?
+Whether we like it or not, the things we do affect those around us and it's time to stop pretending they don't.

 This method of measuring orders via a transparent network requires no central bureaucracy, meaning you can sidestep dreadful things like a command economy.
-In the end, prices would be no more, and instead production would be measured based not on some obscured market process, but the actual costs to society.
+Production would be measured based not on some obscured market process, but the actual costs to society.

 ## The system of ownership exercised over the productive instruments

 Capitalism is a market system with privatized ownership of the means of production.
 Socialism necessitates the commonly-owned means of production.

-How is this ownership exercised?
+How is this common ownership exercised?
 What things are owned, in particular?
 Is my toothbrush really mine?
 If I lend my hammer to a friend, and she uses it at work, is my hammer then socialized?

 Let's talk about two things: effectiveness and intent.